Git commit lint

 $ git commit -m "feat: introduce caching"

+It went through, but I didn’t feel very good about it.
 I appreciate the effort to bring some order to commit messages, but having strict templating usually means commits don’t happen as frequently due to increased friction.
 If the cost of commit linting means no more atomic commits it’s hardly worth it.
+Next week I’ll write about how friction could also prevent one from writing/producing content altogether.